ministryofjustice/security-guidance/docs/use-of-hmg-cryptography-policy.md

 ### Introduction

-<a name="pol.crypto.001"></a>

--   **POL.CRYPTO.001**

-    It is the policy of the MoJ to follow the policy of HMG Information Assurance Standard 4.
+**POL.CRYPTO.001**: It is the policy of the MoJ to follow the policy of HMG Information Assurance Standard 4.
 This document endorses and augments that policy.
 Where the local policy contained herein, if different to HMG Policy, the local policy overrides HMG policy and must be adhered to.

 ### Scope